Github904868699/ROS1/README.md

     rosrun webui webui_node.py

 Access `http://<IP>:5000/` from your network browser.
-The page offers buttons labelled X±/Y±/Z± that increment the target position along each axis for both the real robot and the Gazebo simulation.
+Each button uses JavaScript to send an asynchronous request so the page no longer reloads or times out.
+The X±/Y±/Z± buttons increment the target position along each axis for both the real robot and the Gazebo simulation.

 Run the MoveIt subscriber so the arm follows the commands: